-When we usually ask for a cleanser in the market, this is what we get.
-This is the most popular cleanser and people usually use this.
+When we usually ask for a cleanser in the market, we get this.
+This is the most popular cleanser, and people mostly use this.

 The third step is to gently exfoliate your skin using a mild exfoliant.
 Exfoliants are like scrubs and are used to remove dead skin cells.
 They improve the texture of the skin and lead to soft skin.

 They also prevent the clogging of pores.
 Korean skincare promotes the use of a light physical or chemical exfoliant that can be used up to 3 times a week.